foambubble/foam/readme.md

 The current version of Foam is essentially a functional prototype.
 I am using it as my personal thinking tool, and I hope others will too.

-In order to support [further Roam features](roam_comparison.md) such as back links and unlinked references it may be necessary to implement our own VS Code extension, syntax and language server.
+However, it doesn't yet fully support the Zettelkasten method.
+In order to support [further features](roam_comparison.md) such as back links between Bubbles, it may be necessary to implement our own VS Code extension, syntax and language server.

 Read our [Contibuting guide](contributing.md) for how to help improve Foam, and open [GitHub issues](https://github.com/jevakallio/foam/issues) to give us feedback and ideas for new features.